DiseaseNeuroGenomics/molecular_profiling/README.md

 - outputs/Fig_S3_coleman__[celltype1]__[celltype2].pdf # Correlation of log2(cpm+1) counts between our RNA-seq data and external RNA-seq dataset of 3 cell types from parahippocampal gyrus.
 - outputs/Fig_S3_hauberg__[celltype1]__[celltype2].pdf # Correlation of log2(cpm+1) counts between our ATAC-seq data and external ATAC-seq data from 4 cell types from the prefrontal cortex.

+### Remacor.R
+This file contains code and helper functions used to carry out the remacor analysis in Figure 5

 ### qtl_analysis

 Folder contains scripts for prepping files for qtl detection with MMQTL.